ThalesGroup/chaos-engine/docs/markdown/Quick_Start_Guide/Experiments_On_AWS/index.md

 <img src=response1.JPG>

-Next go the Experiments section and run the experiments. <b> POST /experiments/start. </b>
+Next go the Experiments section and run the experiments. **POST /experiments/start**.

 <img src=experiment.JPG>

-Now I am going to start the experiment by clicking on /experiment/start (Start Random Experiment) Click on /experiment/start -> try it out -> Execute.
+Now we are going to start the experiment by clicking on /experiment/start (Start Random Experiment) Click on /experiment/start -> try it out -> Execute.

 <img src=experiment1.JPG>

 <img src=responsecode.JPG>

-The chaos engine has chosen <b> “removeSecurityGroups” </b> experiment randomly.
+The chaos engine has chosen **“removeSecurityGroups”** experiment randomly.
 It will remove the security group for an EC2 instance.
 Kindly refer the below screen shot from the AWS console.

 <img src=removsg.JPG>